Last Updated on May 9, 2023

 Intra-Union Regime

-To help reduce their unemployment rates, many Intra-Union countries discourage foreign nationals from staying if they are not employed.
+To help reduce their unemployment rates, many intra-Union countries discourage foreign nationals from staying if they are not employed.
 One way they do so is by making it difficult for foreign nationals to obtain welfare benefits.
 Denmark, for instance, requires foreign nationals to have lived in the country for at least seven years and become permanent residents through either the Active Social Policy Act or the Integration Act before they can apply for immigration benefits.

 Kafala Immigration Regime